-We hear a lot about how it’s important to have an “attitude of gratitude.”
-But how do we actually teach our kids what it actually means, and how they can demonstrate gratitude in their everyday lives?
-Thankfully (pun intended), it starts with simple acts and words that even the youngest of kiddos can understand.
-We’re sharing ten things to help you raise a grateful kid.
-Scroll down to read them all.
+As parents, guiding our kids towards living a life with an “attitude of gratitude” is no easy feat.
+After all, how do we actually teach our kids what gratitude means, and how they can demonstrate it on the daily?
+Thankfully (see what we did there?!) for all of us, it starts with simple acts and words that even the youngest of kids can understand.
+We’re sharing 12 easy things you can do to raise a grateful kid.
+Keep reading to see them all.

 1. Ask your kids to name one thing they’re grateful for every night.
 Starting this habit helps kids (and us adults) remember what is good in our lives, and that we are grateful for even the smallest of things.
 This can be during a dinner conversation or before bed.